Literacy Education – Birth-Grade 6 (MSEd)

 Welcome to the Literacy Education – Birth-Grade 6 (MSEd) program home page.
 Use this page as a guide to the program from acceptance to graduation.

-This program is designed for teachers with NYS certification in Early Childhood or Childhood Education to become teachers of literacy at the Early Childhood and elementary grade levels.
+This program is designed for teachers with New York State certification in Early Childhood or Childhood Education to become teachers of literacy at the Early Childhood and elementary grade levels.

 Academic Plan